What We Do

 Reservation Stewardship & Forestry

-As landowners, our mission is to protect the long-term health of our Reservations, while still providing low impact, high quality recreational experiences for the public wherever possible.
-Sustainable forestry is a significant part of our management on most Reservations, while several are fully reserved because of unique natural areas, significant cultural resources, critical wildlife habitat, or to promote biological diversity.
+As landowners, our mission is to protect the long-term health of our forests, while still providing low impact, high quality recreational experiences for the public wherever possible.
+Sustainable forestry is a significant part of our management on most properties, while several are fully reserved because of unique natural areas, significant cultural resources, critical wildlife habitat, or to promote biological diversity.
+Learn more about our reservation stewardship practices and forestry-related resources.

 Advocacy

 The Forest Society was founded in 1901 to be a statewide advocate for the practice of sustainable forestry and the permanent conservation of lands with special scenic and natural resource values.
 Today, our registered lobbyist works with many volunteers and partners to represent the Forest Society and its members on issues of core concern before federal and state legislatures and agencies.
+Read about the current legislative issues we're working on and learn how to get involved.

 Education

 The Forest Society offers a year-round program of field trips, workshops, and special events – all designed to enhance people's connections with the landscapes of New Hampshire.
 From wild mushroom hunts and winter mammal tracking excursions to hikes on newly protected properties and discussion forums, we strive to bring the natural world to every age and ability level – in all parts of the state.
+View listings of field trips and events currently available.